CLRX/CLRX-mirror/doc/GcnTimings.md

 ### Preliminary explanations

-The almost instructions are executed within 4 cycles (scalar and vector).
-Hence, to achieve maximum performance, 4 wavefront per compute units must be ran.
+Almost all instructions (scalar and vector) are executed within 4 cycles.
+Hence, to achieve maximum performance, 4 wavefronts should be executed per compute unit.

-NOTE: Simple single dword (4-byte) instruction is executed in 4 cycles (thanks fast dispatching from cache).
-However, 2 dword instruction can require 4 extra cycles to execution due to bigger size in memory and limits of instruction dispatching.
+NOTE: a simple single dword (4-byte) instruction is executed in 4 cycles (thanks to fast dispatching from cache).
+However, a 2 dword (8-byte) instruction may require 4 extra cycles for execution due to bigger size in memory and limits of instruction dispatching.
 To achieve best performance, we recommend to use single dword instructions.

-In some tables present DPFACTOR term.
-This term indicates that number of cycles depends on the model of GPU as follows:
+A DPFACTOR term is present in some tables; it indicates that the number of cycles depends on the model of the GPU as follows:

  DPFACTOR     | DP speed | GPU subfamily
 --------------|----------|----------------------------